 - Guest scripting.
-For an Azure VM running applications that do not support Microsoft VSS, you can instruct Veeam Backup for Microsoft Azure to run custom scripts on the instance before and after the backup operation.
-For example, Veeam Backup for Microsoft Azure can execute a pre-snapshot script on the instance to quiesce these applications.
-This will allow Veeam Backup for Microsoft Azure to create a transactionally consistent snapshot while no write operations occur on the instance volumes.
+You can instruct Veeam Backup for Microsoft Azure to run custom scripts on the processed Azure VM before and after the backup operation.
+For example, Veeam Backup for Microsoft Azure can execute a pre-snapshot script on the VM to quiesce these applications.
+This will allow Veeam Backup for Microsoft Azure to create a transactionally consistent snapshot while no write operations occur on the virtual disks.
 After the snapshot is created, a post-snapshot script can start the applications again.

 When creating transactionally consistent backups, Veeam Backup for Microsoft Azure uses the Azure Service Bus service to stop and start applications running on the processed Windows-based Azure VMs.
 To ensure proper communication of the backup appliance and the guest OSes, all Windows-based Azure VMs for which you plan to enable guest processing must have the 443 network port opened.